icerpc/icerpc-docs/pages/slice/language-guide/exception.md

-This way, when the implementation of an operation makes an invocation and this invocation throws an exception, by default, this exception is not re-sent as-is but gets converted into a response with status code [InternalError][internal-error].
+This way, when the implementation of an operation makes an invocation and this invocation throws an exception, by default, this exception is not re-sent as-is but gets converted into a response with status code [InternalError].
 If you don't want this conversion, you need to catch the exception and set `ConvertToInternalError` to `false`:

 ```csharp